The GNL Podcast

 Sick days

-Control-IQ+ allows safe temporary basal changes during automation.
+Control-IQ+ allows temporary basal changes during automation — worth exploring with your care team.

 Coming soon from Tandem Diabetes Care